Health Insurance Deductibles Explained: How They Work & What to Choose

 3. Use tax-advantaged accounts (HSA or FSA).
 Pay your deductible with pre-tax dollars to reduce the real cost by your effective tax rate.

 4. Schedule non-urgent care post-deductible.
-Physical therapy, dermatology, specialty visits — time these for after you've met your deductible.
+Physical therapy, dermatology, and specialty visits should be timed for after you've met your deductible.

 5. Audit every medical bill.
 Billing errors are common.
 Check your Explanation of Benefits (EOB) after every visit to confirm the insurer applied your contracted rate and properly counted the expense toward your deductible.